-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to Original Medicare standards. √ Services provided by providers on the Office of Foreign Asset Control (OFAC) list. √ Services occurring on/between a provider's CMS Preclusions List claim rejection and reinstatement date. √ Services occurring on/between a provider's Medicare Opt Out List opt out effective and end dates.
-An MA organization must pay for emergency or urgently needed services furnished by a physician or practitioner who has not signed a private contract with the beneficiary.
-Services occurring on/between a provider's Office of the Inspector General (OIG)/System for Award Management (SAM) List effective and end dates.
-The OIG has a limited exception that permits payment for emergency services provided by excluded providers under certain circumstances.
-Vision Care (See Chapter 4, Section 2; Medical Benefits Chart (Vision care) for more information.)
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services occurring on/between a provider's CMS Preclusions List claim rejection and reinstatement date \checkmark Services occurring on/between a provider's Office of the Inspector General (OIG)/System for Award Management (SAM) List effective and end dates The OIG has a limited exception that permits payment for emergency services provided by excluded providers under certain circumstances.
+Services occurring on/between a provider's Medicare Opt Out List opt out effective and end dates An MA organization must pay for emergency or urgently needed services furnished by a physician or practitioner who has not signed a private contract with the beneficiary.
+Services provided by providers on the Office of Foreign Asset Control (OFAC) list \checkmark Supportive devices for the feet ✓ Orthopedic or therapeutic shoes for people with diabetic foot disease.

-Using the plan's coverage for Part D prescription drugs
+CHAPTER 5: Using the plan's coverage for Part D prescription drugs